Anybody368/Pokepedia-Bot/src/tcgp/README.md

 ## Maintenance

 Because this script relies heavily on regular patterns and enumerations, the code needs to be updated regularly in order to function properly, hopefully its conception should make things easier.

-After any of these changes, the program will need to be recompiled.
+Unless said otherwise, the program will need to be recompiled after modifying it.

 ### New expansion
 Whenever a new expansion comes out, all of its basic data should be added to [Expansion](./enums/Expansion.java) following